johnvblazic/fncFinalProject/README.md

 # fncFinalProject

 Description:
-Requirements: in the github link and code archive, there will be a conda env file in case something is missing Nltk - NLP
+Requirements: use conda env file for easiest reqs, but in case you are wondering, below are needed Nltk - NLP
 Spacy - NLP
 Python 3.5
 Tqdm - progress bars for monitoring that the code is running and not stuck in a loop Sklearn - ML
 Numpy - ML

 Command Line: 	python classifier.py “SVC” OR
 		python classifier.py “MLP”